How to Fix Sagging Couch Cushions

 - Remove the vacuum nozzle and quickly place your compressed cushion in the sofa cover.

-- As the cushion inflates to its original size, work with the cushion to get it in the cover so there are no lumps or bumps.
+- As the cushion inflates, work at getting it in the cover so there are no lumps or bumps.

-- Pull the plastic out, it will rip and tear but it will all come out, and zip it up.
+- Pull the plastic out, it will rip and tear but it will all come out.

 Two new and firm cushions for a sofa to replace the 13 year old flat couch cushions that had no life left in them.

 I think they even look professionally done.